rgurevych/python_for_testers/README.md

 # python_for_testers
-Homework related to training "Python for testers"
+Repository which contains homeworks related to training "Python for testers"